Thiago Santos: Move to Light Heavyweight

 Santos was scheduled to face Jimi Manuwa in a light heavyweight bout on September 22, 2018, at UFC Fight Night 137, replacing injured Glover Teixeira.
-Manuwa would also pull out of the bout on September 16, 2018 due to a torn hamstring and he was replaced by Eryk Anders.
+Manuwa would also pull out of the bout on September 16, 2018, due to a torn hamstring and he was replaced by Eryk Anders.
 Santos defeated Anders via referee stoppage TKO when Anders failed to make it to his corner at the conclusion of round three.
 This win earned him the Fight of the Night award.

 Santos faced Jimi Manuwa on December 8, 2018, at UFC 231.
-He won by KO on early 2nd round.
+He won by KO early in the 2nd round.
 This win earned him the Performance of the Night award and tied for most bout in a calendar year with 5.

 Santos faced Jan Błachowicz on February 23, 2019, at UFC Fight Night 145.
 He won the fight by TKO in the third round.
 This win earned him the Performance of the Night award.

 After going undefeated at 3–0 in Light Heavyweight bouts, Santos challenged Jon Jones for the UFC Light Heavyweight Championship in the main event at UFC 239 on July 6, 2019.
 He lost the back-and-forth fight via split decision.
-Despite the loss, Santos was the first fighter in MMA history to win a judge's scorecard against Jones.
+Despite the loss, Santos was the first and only fighter in MMA history to win a judge's scorecard against Jones.
 During the fight, he sustained a torn left ACL, PCL, MCL, meniscus, and cracked tibia along with a partially torn right meniscus.

-Santos was scheduled to Glover Teixeira on September 12, 2020 at UFC Fight Night 177.
+Santos was scheduled to Glover Teixeira on September 12, 2020, at UFC Fight Night 177.
 However, due to Teixeira tested positive for COVID-19 a week prior to the bout, the pair was rescheduled to fight on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 In turn, on September 15, the bout was postponed again as Santos himself tested positive for the virus.
-The pairing with Teixeira eventually took place on November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
+The pairing with Teixeira eventually took place on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
 Despite nearly finishing Teixeira on a couple occasions.
 Santos lost the fight via submission in round three.

-Santos faced Aleksandar Rakić on March 6, 2021 at UFC 259.
+Santos faced Aleksandar Rakić on March 6, 2021, at UFC 259.
 He lost the fight via unanimous decision.

-Santos faced Johnny Walker on October 2, 2021 at UFC Fight Night 193.
+Santos faced Johnny Walker on October 2, 2021, at UFC Fight Night 193.
 He won the fight via unanimous decision.

-Santos faced Magomed Ankalaev on March 12, 2022 at UFC Fight Night 203.
+Santos faced Magomed Ankalaev on March 12, 2022, at UFC Fight Night 203.
 He lost the bout via unanimous decision.

-Santos faced Jamahal Hill on August 6, 2022 at UFC on ESPN 40.
+Santos faced Jamahal Hill on August 6, 2022, at UFC on ESPN 40.
 He lost the fight via technical knockout.
 This fight earned him the Fight of the Night award.